loweas/ussee/README.md

 3. How close was measurement to home or current residents?

 4. Has the number of days above 90 grown in your area?

+## List of Repositories

+As governmental data disappears from websites it is important to be aware of previous efforts in climate, environmental justice and more.
+Storing data on your harddrive is one way but it is also important to know where to negative to larger efforts of archiving datasets.

+1. <https://web.archive.org/> -- Helpful in archiving websites.
+Can be lagging
+2. <https://edgi-govdata-archiving.github.io/j40-cejst-2/en/#3/33.47/-97.5>  Environmental Data and Governance Initiative
+3. <https://screening-tools.com/> Public Environmental Data Partners